TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-08-05-standalone-symfony-event-dispatcher-from-the-scratch.md

     Have you ever used Symfony Event Dispatcher?
 No?
     <br>
     <br>
-    This post is introduction to Event Dispatcher, how to use it and in the end you'll be able to cover 90 % use cases you'll ever need.
+    This post is an introduction to Event Dispatcher, how to use it, and in the end, you'll be able to cover 90 % use cases you'll ever need.

 tweet: "New Post on #php 🐘 blog: #symfony Event Dispatcher from the Scratch"
 tweet_image: "/assets/images/posts/2019/event_dispatcher_tweet.png"